Black Evesham Church Vestment Fabric Orphrey

 Once the orphrey band is cut, the centers are matched and it is basted to the base fabric using long stitches, or tailor basting.
 Some may ask why tailor baste instead of using a fast technique such as spray adhesive, or fusible web.
 The answer lies in the quality and type of fabric being used for making the vestments.
 There are times when using fusible web or spray adhesive works well when putting layers of fabrics together.
 I frequently use those techniques for many church vestment projects.

 But the Black Evesham fabric is a silk damask, and the thought of spraying adhesive on an expensive silk fabric is well, unthinkable.
 Expensive fabrics deserve special treatment, and these garments are, after all, being used for the highest of purposes within the church.
 So, are they not worth the little extra care and attention that hand basting gives?

-Now, if I had an embroidery machine, I would work the embroidery design on orphrey band prior to beginning this entire process.
+Now, if I had an embroidery machine, I would work the embroidery design on the orphrey band before beginning this entire process.
 But at the moment I do not own an embroidery machine.
-But, there are always around such things.
-The Luther Rose embroidery design was stitched to the small Evesham fabric, and then applied to the larger orphrey.
+But, there are always such things.
+The Luther Rose embroidery design was stitched to the small Evesham fabric and then applied to the larger orphrey.
 It was couched in place with a gold twist thread.

 Soli Deo Gloria

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
 Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.